torproject/torbrowser-launcher/README.md

 * Automatically updating (while preserving your bookmarks and preferences)
 * Verifying the TBB's [GnuPG signature](http://www.gnupg.org/gph/en/manual/x135.html)
 * Includes AppArmor profiles to make a Tor Browser compromise not as bad
-* Adding a "Tor Browser" application launcher to your desktop environment's menu, and letting you set Tor Browser as your default browser
+* Adding a "Tor Browser" application launcher to your desktop environment's menu
 * Optionally playing a modem sound when you open Tor Browser (because Tor is so slow)

 Tor Browser Launcher is included in Ubuntu 14.10+, Debian 8+, and Fedora 20+.
 To install it in any other distribution, see the [build instructions](/BUILD.md).